 Enjoy a power nap, freshen up, and have a coffee, for the night is still young.
 British theatre has a rich history, from playwrights like William Shakespeare to actors like Laurence Olivier.
 London has a vibrant theatre and cultural arts scene, every day of the week you’re guaranteed to be able to watch a mesmerising musical, brand new show, or see a unique twist on an old classic.
 At Rich Vein Travel, we feel like a good musical can’t be beaten.
 Head to the West End – London’s entertainment district around Leicester Square, Soho and Covent Garden.
 Watch Wicked, Les Miserables, Matilda, The Lion King, or any other of the fantastic musical performances delivered by all star casts each day in London.

 After the show, indulge in a mouth-watering late night snack.
 If you’re in the Covent Garden area, head to Homeslice Neal’s Yard for a heavenly slice of woodfired authentic Neapolitan-style pizza.
 If you’re in Soho visit equally authentic Bun House.
 Fluffy steamed buns come Cantonese-style at this cosy cafe with a late-night drinking den.
 Alternatively, order room service upon return to your hotel as you reflect on a day well had in England’s capital city.

-To book your luxury holiday to London contact our luxury travel experts.
+To book your tailor-made holiday to London contact our luxury travel experts.
 Our experts can book hotels, flights, tickets, and more.

 The Best Five Star Hotels In London